-יש הרבה מטופלים בקהילה שנופלים בין הכיסאות, אלו מטופלים שהם לא לכאן ולא לכאן... אבל הם כן צריכים מעקב. הם כן צריכים טיפול, הם כן צריכים ליווי. בפריפריה אין מרפאה אונקולוגית כמו במרכז, לכן זה יכול להיות טוב לפתוח מרפאה מייעצת בקהילה עם אחות מומחית שתוכל לעזור לנפח של מטופלים. אתי (אחות אונקו)

-יש מצבים שבהם החולה מקבל טיפול מבית החולים ועובר לקהילה, ושם צריך להמשיך את אותו טיפול ואיזון. צריך להרחיב את הסמכויות של האחות המומחית בקהילה, כך שהיא תוכל לשמור על המשכיות הטיפול. סנדה (מחקר אחיות)

-תוחלת החיים יותר ארוכה. הרבה פעמים אנשים חיים עם מחלה גרורתית שנים רבות והם חיים בקהילה. חולה יכול לקבל טיפול כימי או טיפול ביולוגי בכדור בקהילה, בלי לבקר באשפוז יום או במכון קרינה. יש מגמות היום בעולם שהאונקולוגיה עם הפנים לקהילה. לכן זה הכרחי לחזק את המערך הסיעודי האונקולוגי בקהילה. זה צו השעה. גם בבתי החולים וגם בקהילה. ליויה (אחות אונקו)
+Many patients in the community fall between the cracks.
+These patients are neither here nor there… but they do require follow-up.
+They do require treatment and support.
+In the periphery there’s no oncology clinic like there is in the center.
+That’s why it could be good to open a consultation clinic in the community with a specialist nurse to help with the volume of patients.

+Eti, an oncology nurse

+In some situations, the patient receives treatment at the hospital and transfers to the community setting, where he needs to continue receiving the same treatment and balance.
+The authority of the specialist nurse in the community needs to be expanded so she can maintain continuity of care.

+Sanda, nurses’ study

+Life expectancy is longer.
+People often live with a metastatic disease for many years and they live in the community.
+A patient can receive chemical or biological treatment by taking a tablet in a community setting, without coming into the hospital or the radiation institute.
+There are current trends around the world toward developing oncology care in community settings.
+That’s why it’s necessary to strengthen the oncology nursing infrastructure in the community.
+It’s imperative.
+Both in the hospitals and the community.

+Livia, an oncology nurse

 Cancer care management

-Survivors described gaps in the management of treatment in three main aspects: a) at the beginning of the process where there is a great need to understand the concepts, the treatment processes and the coordination of the various initial treatments (and described a great need for self-learning, external consultation, and switching between a large number of doctors); b) The lack of a comprehensive view of the treatment process, including additional effects (nutritional, psychological-personal-family, etc.); c) In the management of the follow-up treatment management sequence, after the end of the first and intensive treatment period, in which they described multiple therapists and the absence of a coordinator (with the exception of the main treating doctor who is visited once a period).
+Survivors found three main elements lacking in their treatment management.
+First, at the beginning of the process they needed to understand the treatment concepts and processes and required help with coordinating the various initial treatments.
+Survivors reported having to teach themselves how to navigate the process, seek external consultations, and be in touch with many different doctors.
+Second, they were not given a comprehensive view of the treatment process and other effects (e.g. nutritional, psychological, family-related, etc.).
+Third, after the first and intensive treatment period was over, the survivors described having to deal with multiple therapists with no one coordinating the process (with the exception of the main treating doctor whom survivors visited periodically).

-Most of the oncology staff interviewees mentioned the need for one central staff member to manage the cancer care plan and practically be a case manager for the patients and the survivors, offering a holistic response and closer follow-up, specializing in specific topics, and being a source of information for patients and survivors.
+Most of the oncology staff participants mentioned the need for a single staff member to manage the cancer care plan and serve as a case manager for patients and survivors.
+This professional could provide a holistic solution and monitor patients more closely, specialize in specific topics and serve as a source of information for patients and survivors.

-Most of the survivors see the nurse as the person who manages the treatment - the coordination of treatments and referrals, the relationship with the patient, the treatment sequence, etc. However, almost all emphasized the importance of the doctor in making the decisions.
-They expressed confidence in the nurses to manage the care thanks to their availability and accessibility, the human relations and the close personal relationship they demonstrated towards them, the professional knowledge and their ability to give information to patients, direct and advise.
+Most of the survivors reported seeing the nurse as the treatment manager, responsible for coordinating treatments and referrals, the relationship with the patient, the treatment sequence, etc. However, in regard to decision-making, almost all of the survivors emphasized the importance of the doctor.
+They expressed confidence in the nurses as treatment managers because of their avaibility and accessibility and the close personal relationship they had cultivated with the patients, in addition to the nurses’ professional expertise and ability to provide information, directions, and advice.